dummy-image

 3. Make the jokes minimal.
 You don’t need to turn your speech into a standup comedy.

-4. It’s not possible to be too sentimental as a parent so embrace your emotional side.
+4. Being too sentimental as a parent is impossible, so embrace your emotional side.

 5. Welcome the bride or groom to your family.